 4) Develop race and gender equity goals for our company demographics-- and a scorecard to track them.

-We want to take this time to listen to our community members regarding actions we can take to support Black educators, students, and administrators.
+We want to take this time to listen to our community members regarding actions we can take to support Black educators, students, and administrators that will lead to the end of implicit bias in education.
 We strive to be not only a non-racist company, but an anti-racist company.
-If you have feedback for us, we welcome you to email us at email@example.com.
+If you have feedback for us, we welcome you to email us at firstname.lastname@example.org.

 According to data from the Pew Research Center, Black and Hispanic people and women continue to be underrepresented in the STEM workforce.
 Why is this?
 There could be a number of reasons, but one area of research points to a lack of learning opportunities for black and other minority students.
 Research shows that students in high-poverty, predominantly Black and Hispanic neighborhoods have far fewer resources and less access to advanced placement STEM classes.
 Lack of educational opportunity accompanies the other challenges that come from generations of racist policies: housing, healthcare, and food security (just to name a few).

-Along with fighting to change school disciplinary policies that predominantly affect Black students and high-stakes testing policies, educators must examine their own unconscious bias that could be perpetuating the inherently racist ideas these policies promote.
+Along with fighting to change school disciplinary policies that predominantly affect Black students and high-stakes testing policies, educators must examine their own implicit bias in education that could be perpetuating the inherently racist ideas these policies promote.

 Unconscious biases are the attitudes or stereotypes we hold that affect our actions and decisions in an unconscious way.
 Usually these biases manifest around race, ethnicity, age, gender, and sexual orientation.
 As a result, it leads people, organizations, and the media to negatively discriminate against minority groups without even being aware of it.

 For example, studies show that university faculty members displayed significant bias against female students and against all students of color when evaluating prospective students and staff.
 Both male and female faculty members exhibited this bias.